tca19/dict2vec/README.md

 Before running the example script, open `demo-train.sh` and modify the line 62 so the variable THREADS is equal to the number of cores in your machine.
-By default, it is equal to 8, so if your machine only has 4 cores, update it to be :
+By default, it is equal to 8, so if your machine only has 4 cores, update it to be:

 ```
 THREADS=4